Seal hunting: South Atlantic

 It was in the South Seas that sealing became a major enterprise from the late 18th century.
 Samuel Enderby, along with Alexander Champion and John St Barbe organized the first commercial expedition to the South Atlantic Ocean in 1776, initially with the primary aim of whaling, although sealing began to play a prominent part in the operation as well.
 More expeditions were sent in 1777 and 1778 before political and economic troubles hampered the trade for some time.

 South Georgia island became a centre for the sealing industry from the late 18th century, shortly after it was mapped by Captain James Cook in 1777.

 On 1 September 1788, the 270-ton ship Emilia, owned by Samuel Enderby & Sons and commanded by Captain James Shields, departed London.
 The ship went west around Cape Horn into the Pacific Ocean to become the first ship of any nation to conduct operations in the Southern Ocean.
-Emilia returned to London on 12 March 1790 with a cargo of 139 tons of sperm oil.
+Emilia returned to London on 12 March 1790 with a cargo of 139 LT of sperm oil.

 By 1784, the British had fifteen ships in the southern fishery, all from London.
 By 1790 this port alone had sixty vessels employed in the trade.
 Between 1793 and 1799 there was an average of sixty vessels in the trade.
 The average increased to seventy-two in the years between 1800 and 1809.

-The sealing industry extended further south to the South Georgia island, first mapped by Captain James Cook in on 17 January 1775.
+The sealing industry extended further south to South Georgia island, first mapped by Captain James Cook in on 17 January 1775.
 During the late 18th century and throughout the 19th century, South Georgia was inhabited by English and Yankee sealers, who used to live there for considerable periods of time and sometimes overwintered.
-In 1778, English sealers brought back from the Island of South Georgia and the Magellan Strait area as many as 40,000 seal skins and 2,800 tons of elephant seal oil.
+In 1778, English sealers brought back from the Island of South Georgia and the Magellan Strait area as many as 40,000 seal skins and 2,800 LT of elephant seal oil.
 More fur seals from the island were taken in 1786 by the English sealing vessel Lord Hawkesbury, and by 1791, 102 vessels, manned by 3,000 sealers, were hunting seals south of the equator.
 The first commercial visit to the South Sandwich Islands was made in 1816 by another English ship, the Ann.

 The sealers pursued their trade in a most unsustainable manner, promptly reducing the fur seal population to near extermination.
 As a result, sealing activities on South Georgia had three marked peaks in 1786–1802, 1814–23, and 1869–1913 respectively, decreasing in between and gradually shifting to elephant seals taken for oil.
 Following the discovery of the South Shetland Islands in 1819, the sealing grounds were expanded to what is now the Antarctic Treaty area.